edstott/EEE1labs/skills/section2.md

 ### Test the servo motors

-Connect a servo motor to the breadboard and the Orangepip as shown in the Fritzing project `servopot`.
+Connect a servo motor to the breadboard and the Orangepip as shown in the Fritzing project `servo.fz`.
 The servo cable connects via a 3-pin header, which may already be inserted into the connector at the end of the servo motor cable.
 Be certain that you have connected the servo motor wires correctly according to colour — it is possible to damage the servo motor if it is connected incorrectly.
 A potentiometer is also included and, like before, it is used as a potential divider to generate a variable voltage.